Yasas1994/Jaeger/README.md

   --fragscore           output percentage of perclass predictions per contig. deafault:True -v, --verbose         increase output verbosity

 ````
+### Notes
+* The program expects the input file to be in FASTA format.
+* The program uses a sliding window approach to scan the input sequences, so the stride argument determines how far the window will move after each scan.
+* The batch argument determines how many sequences will be processed in parallel.
+* The program is compatible with both CPU and GPU.
+By default, it will run on the GPU, but if the --cpu option is provided, it will use the specified number of threads for inference.
+* The program uses a pre-trained neural network model for phage genome prediction.
+* The --getalllabels option will output predicted labels for Non-Viral contigs, which can be useful for further analysis.
+It's recommended to use the output of this program in conjunction with other methods for phage genome identification.

 ### Comming soon - Python Library
 Jaeger can be integreted into python scripts using the jaegeraa python library as follows.
 currenly the predict function accepts 4 diffent input types.